4 tax breaks that reduce in-home senior care expenses

 How to save money when hiring a senior caregiver to provide private duty care for a loved one

 Hiring an in-home senior caregiver can be costly.
-The good news: There are tax breaks that can help offset care costs.
+The good news: There are tax breaks that can help offset your care costs.

 Lets take a look at the tax breaks associated with each employment scenario.